ThomasArts/aetmodel/ThreatModel.md

 This is a community blockchain, minimum fees depending on a vote.
 Paying more than a minimum fee is possible.

-Blockchain-ng - selecting a leader who can mine the blockchain, until the next leader is elected.
+bitcoin-NG - selecting a leader who can mine the blockchain, until the next leader is elected.

 ## Previous Work on Threat Model

-Some work on building the thread model for aeternity [has already been done](https://github.com/aeternity/protocol/blob/master/SYNC.md#threat-model).
+Some work on building the thread model for Aeternity [has already been done](https://github.com/aeternity/protocol/blob/master/SYNC.md#threat-model).

 ## Assets
 **Assets** describe are the valuable data that the business cares about